 Retracting your slides during high winds will protect the awnings from flapping and ripping.
 It will also help prevent slide leaks during heavy rainstorms.

 Even with regular cleaning and care, awnings can wear out and need replacing.
 Fortunately, this process is pretty simple, and you can even do it yourself.
 We replaced our RV slide-out awnings with new fabric from Tough Top Awnings after wind and the elements caused the edges to tear.

 We took our slide topper measurements and ordered the fabric.
 With the help of some friends and a couple of ladders, we were able to replace the awning toppers ourselves.
 You can learn more about this DIY process in the video above.
 Or, plan a visit to Tough Top Awnings if you’re passing through the Portland, OR/Vancouver, WA area on your travels!

-Use discount code MORTONS10 to save 10% on your Tough Top Awning purchase through Feb 28, 2021!
-(Discount is normally 5% with code MORTONS.)
+Use discount code MORTONS to save 5% on your Tough Top Awning purchase.

 Having an RV slide out awning is a great way to protect your rig from the elements and keep things running smoothly.
 But your slide toppers need a little love, too.
 By following these tips to care for your awnings, they will last much longer.
 And that will make you a happy camper!

 Join 10,000+ other adventurers to receive educating, entertaining, and inspiring articles about RV Travel Destinations, RV Gear, and Off-Grid Living to jump-start your adventures today!